MihretDe/a2sv-web/todo list/README.md

 ## Usage

 - **Add a Task**: Click on the "Add task" button to display the form.
-Enter the task title and click "Add ".
+Enter the task and click "Add ".
 - **Edit a Task**: Click on the "edit" button next to the task you want to edit.
 Modify the task in the textarea and click "save".
 - **Delete a Task**: Click on the "delete" button next to the task you want to remove.
 ## images